erictau/Job-App-Tracker/README.md

 ## Background
 <p>
-    This Job Application Tracker is a web application that helps job seekers manage the job application process.
+    This Job Application Tracker is a full stack web application that helps job seekers manage the job application process.
 Users can create new job application entries, add contact information, save links to resumes and cover letters that were sent, and create tasks.
 </p>

 ## Application Architecture